ospfranco/ospfranco.github.io/_posts/2024-09-23-make mise installed tools globally available for gui tools.md

 sudo ln -s $(which node) /usr/local/bin
 ```

 However, this breaks down when one has to link a binary that might depend on a relative structure import.
-One example is npm:
+One example is npx:

 ```
 sudo ln -s $(which npx) /usr/local/bin
 ```

-Will throw an error whenever the GUI program tries to execute an `npm` command, here is one example from my Android Studio when trying to run a React Native app:
+Will throw an error whenever the GUI program tries to execute an `npx` command.
+Because `npx` is just a JS script that calls `npm` internally, however it relies on a relative import:

 ```
-node:internal/modules/cjs/loader:1148

-  throw err;

-  ^

-Error: Cannot find module '/usr/local/lib/node_modules/npm/bin/npm-cli.js'
+#!/usr/bin/env node

+const cli = require('../lib/cli.js')

+// run the resulting command as `npm exec ...args` process.argv[1] = require.resolve('./npm-cli.js')
+process.argv.splice(2, 0, 'exec')

+// ... the rest of the npx script
 ```

-It seems `npm` is in itself a link that tries to call the real `npm-cli.js` script, by using a symlink the relative file structure is broken and it doesn't work.

 # Create a wrapper script